 - Wastewater: Use of 7.5 ccf (5,610 gallons)/month, bill includes Metro charge

 - Storm: 10,000 square-foot lot, moderately developed area

 Charges are based on the size of your meter and amount of water you use.
 Water use is billed in units of 100 cubic feet (1ccf).
 100 cubic feet of water equals 748 gallons.

-Charges for single family homes include a wastewater treatment charge from King County Metro and volume charges based on average water use between December 15 and June 15.
+Charges for single-family homes include a wastewater treatment charge from King County Metro and volume charges based on average water use between Dec.
+15 and June 15.
 Multifamily has a per unit rate with additional charges based on water use over the minimum amount.
 Wastewater charges for businesses are based on a charge from King County Metro and a volume charge determined by your water use.

 Storm and Surface Water

 Flood prevention/care of streams and lakes service charges are based on the area of your property and the percentage of impervious surface (roofs, driveways, decks, etc.)